 Although lavender appears to be well tolerated, it may have weak hormonal effects.

-Excessive breast development was reported in preteen boys and early breast development in girls were reported with repeated application of lavender and tea tree oils, as well as perfumes with lavender as a main component.
+Excessive breast development in preteen boys and early breast development in girls were reported with repeated application of lavender and tea tree oils, as well as perfumes with lavender as a main component.

 For Healthcare Professionals